 Text is the primary currency for both of these platforms.

-Twitter does feel more like a text-based social media platform than Threads does, and that’s because of Threads’ Instagram roots.
-The community on Threads is carried over from Instagram, so it makes sense that many of the creators are still entrenched with those philosophies and haven’t yet adapted to a text-first style of content creation.
+X does feel more like a text-based social media platform than Threads does, and that’s because of Threads’ Instagram roots.
+The community on Threads is carried over from Instagram, so it makes sense that many of the creators are still entrenched with those philosophies and haven’t yet fully adapted to a text-first style of content creation.
 Part of it also feels intentionally so.

 Social community-driven experience